andreasthoelke/dotfiles/.vim/notes/notes-commands-nav.md

 Fdeleted    - deleted code in repo
-Lines, GFiles?, BCommits, Maps, Helptags gso, gsO    - to search on websites e.g. pursuit.org
+Lines, GFiles?, BCommits, Maps, Helptags gso, gsO    - to search on websites e.g. pursuit.org gsI         - :GithubSearch of word or visSel gsi         - show coc diagnostic info of cursor position (cursor needs to be on the error or info)

 ### Search in project folder
 Go to search root folder in Dirvish then